velartrill/velartrill.github.io/orig/meet-the-new-boss.md

 Jasmine’s face is a deep red. “…it feels wr-wrong how much I wish you would.”

 Sashuan smiles brightly up at her, patting her cheek and kissing her again before withdrawing.
-“We'll have plenty of time to celebrate this evening.
+“Well, don't worry.
+We'll have plenty of time to celebrate this evening.
 I’ll help you get dressed.”

 Everyone has their little quirks and idiosyncrasies.
 One of Sashuan's, Jasmine's noticed, is that she almost never asks permission.
 Never asks what anyone wants.
-She just makes up her own mind about what's best for you and acts, your feelings be damned.
+She just makes up her own mind about what's best for you and acts, your own feelings on the subject be damned.
 It's exactly the kind of thing that makes Jasmine's blood boil, all the more so for how often Sashuan seems to be exactly right about everything.
 But though she'd never admit it aloud, the way her partner treats her makes her feel *wanted* in a way no one else ever has.

 She studies herself in their full length mirror as Sashuan slips her winter coat up over her shoulders and kisses her softly on the back of the neck.
 The dress looks like something she'd wear to a club, and the idea of wearing it to *work*… she quickly buttons up the coat, cheeks reddening.
 Sashuan smiles up at her as she turns, taking her tenderly by the waist.